 Continuation from Shanghai Day 1: MAS again, Maglev Train, The Bund & Becoming Zombie!

 Day 2 is the day where I felt like I’m following a tour group instead of backpacker schedule.
-We were whisked here and there at full speed by one of our friend who had visited Shanghai previously.
-Suggestion made were thrown into rubbish bin just like that.
+We were whisked here and there at full speed by our friend who had visited Shanghai previously.
 Also we were caution by her not to eat street foods as the oil used are very dirty and unhygienic.
 Some sellers get their oils from the drain!!!
 So I get the feeling I will get to sample lots of fast food joints during this trip. 😉

 Because we were living like a zombie the previous day, we decided to take it easy and wake up late.
 By 9.30am we were out of the door with a game plan at hand.
 We took the City Sightseeing Bus again which drop us right in front of City God Temple.

 Ob board the City Sightseeing bus.
 I think this is clever way to absorb Shanghai!
 Sure subway is cheaper but you won’t get to see the people, architecture and environment on street level.

 Sichuan road in Shanghai.
 Would have love to explore these shops by foot.

 Road signs in Shanghai.